dialogic-godot/documentation/documentation/glossary.md

 to their entry array index.

-### 3.2 Entry Keys
+### 3.2 Alias Keys

-The entry keys are part of the private glossary property `_entry_keys`.\
-They act as a cache, the internals use the entry keys to instantly find the correct glossary entry.
-As fallback, the glossary will iterate over all entries and if successful, it will add the entry key to the `_entry_keys` property.

 An entry key is a unique identifier for a glossary entry, either a name, an alternative (alias), or an entry translation ID (CSV key).

-The name and alias are used to map the entry to the glossary, allowing the code to map the glossary word to its glossary entry.
+The aliases are used to map the entry to the true glossary entry key, allowing the code to map the glossary word to its glossary entry.

-However, the entry translation ID allows the code to map a translated glossary word to its translation ID and then to the glossary entry.\
+Additionally, the entry's translation ID allows the code to map a translated glossary word to its translation ID and then to the glossary entry using the `_translation_keys`. \
 The glossary entry IDs are combined, using the glossary ID and then the entry ID.
 This matches the translation CSV keys for translated glossaries:
 `Glossary/3b/6c/name`.